AD6767/multimodal-perception-camera-lidar/notes/notes.md

 | Density   | Count + log norm   | Show occupancy of cell                                    |
 | Intensity | Mean               | Show typical reflectivity independent of number of points |

+## Ground Handling in LiDAR Processing

+### Simple Ground Removal (Baseline)
+- Ground is estimated using a low percentile of LiDAR z-values (e.g., 5th percentile)
+- Assumes road surface occupies the lowest heights in the scene
+- Ground-relative height computed as:
+  - `z_ground = z - ground_z`
+- Heights are clipped to a fixed range (e.g., 0–3 m)